 Next, find one fact about energy consumption or production in the country you have chosen that you think is especially interesting, and tell us why you think your country has this particular feature.
 For example, oil use may be increasing as industry grows in a developing nation.
 Or wind energy may be growing rapidly because you have a long and windy coastline.
 Maybe you live near a volcano and get all your power from geothermal energy.

-Your blog post should be 150-200 words and should include the name of the country you have chosen to research as well as numerical data comparing energy consumption in the US to that in your country of choice.
+Your discussion post should be 150-200 words and should include the name of the country you have chosen to research as well as numerical data comparing energy consumption in the US to that in your country of choice.
 Make sure the questions posed above are answered completely.
 Your original post must be submitted by Wednesday.
 In addition, you are required to comment on one of your peers' posts by Sunday.
 You can comment on as many posts as you like, but please make your first comment to a post that does not have any posts yet.
-Once you have an idea of what you want your post to be, go to the course blog for your campus and create a new post.
+Once you have an idea of what you want your post to be, go to the course discussion for your campus and create a new post.

 Scoring Information and Rubric